iamvitalyo/Aphrodite-AGI/readme.txt

 what if self-consciousness is I and I is o, self-consciousness our also based on touchings and o is symbol of touch. also to investigate self-consciousness we can investigate revert of life symbol is dot symbol of materia then we do revert and we have description of self-consciousness.

+what if simple form of life is soul life we must investigate this like and just duplicate in ouur computers.

 what if all splits on two - reality and not reality or imagination and between them o.